• Skip to primary navigation

 Jump to Recipe Print Recipe

-Crisp on the outside and chewy on the outside, these Amaretti Cookies are the perfect cookie to serve for brunch or special occasions, or as a thinking of you, just because or token gift.
-Naturally Gluten-free and Dairy-free, these cookies pack a punch of sweet almond flavour made prominent with a shot of amaretto liqueur.
+Crisp on the outside and chewy on the outside, these Amaretti Cookies are gluten-free and dairy-free and the perfect cookie to serve for brunch or special occasions.

 Five amaretti cookies stacked on a pink plate

-What we adore about these Amaretti Cookies is the simplicity of ingredients (naturally Gluten-Free and Dairy-Free), the easy to follow method and of course the shot of Amaretto liqueur adding to its rich almond and vanilla flavour.
-Crisp on the outside and chewy on the inside, these Amaretti Cookies are truly heartfelt and are the perfect cookie to serve year-round at brunch, tea parties, or special occasions and make for the ultimate thinking of you, just because or token gift.
+What we adore about these Amaretti Cookies is the simplicity of ingredients (naturally Gluten-Free and Dairy-Free), the easy-to-follow method and of course the shot of Amaretto liqueur adding to its rich almond and vanilla flavour.
+Crisp on the outside and chewy on the inside, these Amaretti Cookies are truly heartfelt and are the perfect cookie to serve year-round at brunch, tea parties, or special occasions and make for the ultimate thinking of you, just because or token gift, much like our Homemade Holiday Chex Mix and Holiday Chocolate Crinkle Cookies.

 Here's How to Make Our Crisp & Chewy Amaretti Cookies